mickaelmarchal/astro-image-exif-loader/package/README.md

 # Astro Image EXIF Loader

-An Astro content collection loader that extracts EXIF metadata from images using exiftool-vendored, with optional Astro Assets integration for displaying the actual images.
+An Astro content collection loader that extracts EXIF metadata from images using exiftool-vendored.

 ## What it does